zaniarshokati/MultiClass_-Classification/README.md

 10. Evaluating the model's accuracy.
 11. Making predictions on test data.

 This GitHub repository includes code, explanations, and visualization tools to help you better understand and implement image classification with InceptionResNetV2 and transfer learning.
 It's a valuable resource for anyone interested in leveraging deep learning for image classification tasks.
+You can also download data from [here](https://drive.google.com/drive/folders/1z31bsh7gNrUiwameOEWhqtWNZuKEdKQ7?usp=sharing).